nikhilsbhat/helm-drift/README.md

 Flags:
   -h, --help                     help for drift
   -l, --log-level string         log level for the plugin helm drift (defaults to info) (default "info")
-      --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --no-color                 enabling this would render summary with no color --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)